 Critique of ‘de-centralisation’ element in rail reform agenda:

 The concept of subsidiarity is of great value in areas of development that are fast paced and rapidly changing.
-However, the railway industry is inevitably constrained by the need to maintain compatibility with existing operational systems, some of which go back over a century.
+However, the railway industry is constrained by the need to maintain compatibility with existing operational systems, some of which go back over a century.
 Trains must be capable of operating safely along a permanent way that is supported by a mix of energy supplies and a variety of signalling systems, where undesirable interactions may prove lethal.

 In its (initial) response to the Williams Rail Review, Version 2, 30 April 2019, TfN noted that the rail industry “lacks a clear strategic direction”, and called for “an integrated strategic plan” for the introduction of new rolling stock, where acquisition and national cascading needs to be in lockstep with infrastructure upgrades such as electrification schemes and platform extensions to accommodate longer trains.
 This cannot be delivered without some degree of centralisation.

 3) Transparency.
 Trust has been eroded between many industry parties and stakeholders because full industry information has not always been available, e.g due to commercial confidentiality.
 More sharing of information - and even more importantly establishing joint working groups, and joint teams means that all parties have access to the same information, understand all the complexities and constraints and will be more likely to come up with a consensus of options and their strengths and weaknesses, even if they do not have the same opinion.